EndPointCorp/end-point-blog/2022/09/dotnet6-postgresql-and-linux.md

 Note that the paths in `WorkingDirectory` and `ExecStart` should match where you copied the application build files on the server, as part of the publish step above.

 Also, the `User` option specifies the user that manages the service and runs the process.
 In our example, this is the `dotnetsix` user.
-You'll want to create your own user, and importantly grant that user proper ownsership of the application files.
+You'll want to create your own user, and importantly grant that user proper ownership of the application files.

 To finalize the new service, save the service file and then start the service with `sudo systemctl enable dot-net-six-demo.service`.
 This will run the app in the background via systemd.